Domain module

 Handlers

-- A class — Registered in the container and instantiated with constructor injection.
-The framework calls the instance with the command/query (handler must be callable:
+- Class — Registered in the container, instantiated with constructor injection.
+The framework calls the instance with the command/query (

 class CreateOrderHandler: